 Can I Cook A Stuffed Chicken In A CrockPot Safely?

 I would say no. A stuffed chicken creates a dense environment on the inside cavity of the bird and will take much too long for it to come to temperature.
 That being said, I would put a few lemon slices or onion slices inside the cavity for some added flavor.
 However, putting a traditional bread type dressing/stuffing inside the raw bird to cook in a slow cooker is not safe.

 Add the chicken broth or water.
 Put the lid on and let it cook!

-Can I Overcook A Chicken In A Slow Cooker?
+Is It Possible To Overcook A Chicken In A Slow Cooker?